Places are available on our courses, from fashion, film and fine art to graphic design, photography and animation — your

 You can view entry requirements for each degree on our course pages and consult the UCAS Tariff Table.
 We recognise the value of a variety of qualifications and relevant experience and welcome applications from students who have followed less traditional routes.

-- Arrange a visit or register for your next Online Open Event.
+- Arrange a visit or register for our next Open Event.

 If your application meets our entry requirements, we’ll invite you to a discussion about your work with one of our academics.
 This might take place before or after you receive an offer from us.
 We know there's more to applicants than the information noted on a personal statement, so we’re keen to meet you and see your creative potential for real.

 If you are unable to travel or have already attended an Open Day, this meet can take place online via Google Meet, Whatsapp, or a phone call.
 We will ask you to email a digital portfolio or showreel to us in advance, and arrange an interview slot with our Admissions team in advance.
-For more information on preparing for an interview at Plymouth College of Art, check out our academic staff's top tips.
+For more information on preparing for an interview at Plymouth College of Art, check out student Emily's top tips.

 - Open Days & Campus Visits